Arthur Leclerc: 2024

+Leclerc racing at Mugello in the 2024 Italian GT Championship.

 In 2024, Leclerc joined the European Le Mans Series with Panis Racing, alongside Manuel Maldonado and Charles Milesi.
 Leclerc and the #65 car achieved their first and only win of the year at the 4 Hours of Imola, having controlled proceedings from pole position.
-Being in the championship fight all the way to the final round for the 4 Hours of Portimão, the #65 took pole but eventually slipped to 12th place at the end of the race.
+Being in the championship fight all the way to the final round for the 4 Hours of Portimão, the No. 65 took pole but eventually slipped to 12th place at the end of the race.
 The trio finished fourth in the standings, with 61 points.

 Leclerc also competed in the Italian GT Championship in the GT3 category.
 At the end of the year, Leclerc tested the Ferrari 499P Hypercar in the Rookie Test at the Bahrain International Circuit.

 2025

 At the start of 2025, Leclerc made his 24 Hours of Daytona debut, driving for AF Corse alongside Riccardo Agostini, Conrad Laursen and Custodio Toledo in the GTD category.
 The team finished the race in eighth place of the category.

-For his main campaign, Leclerc will race in the GT World Challenge Europe Endurance Cup with AF Corse alongside Eliseo Donno and Antonio Fuoco.
+For his main campaign, Leclerc raced in the GT World Challenge Europe Endurance Cup with AF Corse alongside Eliseo Donno and Antonio Fuoco.
+At the 24 Hours of Spa, racing in a field as "the strongest field I've ever raced in", Leclerc and his teammates finished fourth.
+The trio scored the same result at the final round in Barcelona thanks to a late-stint charge by Fuoco.
+These two points finishes yielded a ninth place in the drivers' standings.

+2026

+Leclerc continued in the GT World Challenge Europe Endurance Cup with AF Corse in 2026.